Human Subjects Protection Program (HSPP) and Institutional Review Board (IRB)

 - Any other documentation from the local IRB (e.g., clearance letter)

 - When a Relying Site is approved, the CHLA IRB will issue the following documents to the CHLA investigator:

 - CHLA IRB Approval Letter for the Relying Site

 - Site-specific approved consent forms and recruitment materials (as applicable) for the Relying Site

 The CHLA study team must forward these documents to the Relying Site.

 The CHLA study team is responsible for all submissions to the CHLA IRB regarding initial IRB review, continuing review of the research and the activities at each site, and protocol amendments.

-The CHLA study team is responsible for sharing IRB approval documentation to the Relying Sites.
+The CHLA study team is responsible for sharing IRB approval documentation with the Relying Sites.

 The CHLA study team must share the New Information That Requires Prompt Reporting guidance with Relying Sites.
 Any reportable events that occur at CHLA or one of the Relying Sites must be submitted to the CHLA IRB, by the CHLA study team, via the iStar system.

 At the time of continuing review, the CHLA study team is responsible for collecting and combining information from each Relying Site’s progress report/continuing review application (e.g., number of subjects enrolled) and submitting it to the CHLA IRB as one submission for the entire study.
 Enrollment numbers across all sites (including CHLA) should be captured in the CHLA continuing review application.

 Getting Started – Guidance for Investigators